 - 1 cup coconut milk

-With gas burner: place peppers over flame and char all sides of the pepper, there should be no red showing at all.
+- With gas burner: place peppers over flame and char all sides of the pepper to your liking.
 After charring is complete, transfer peppers to a bowl and cover with plastic wrap.
 Let set for 15-20 minutes.
 Remove skin, ribs, and seeds from peppers.

-- Heat olive oil in a large pot over medium heat.
+- Heat coconut oil (or broth/water) in a large pot over medium heat.
 Add onions, sauté, stirring occasionally until the onions begin to soften and look translucent, about 5 minutes.

-- Return soup back to the pot and simmer for another 5min.
+- Otherwise return soup back to the pot and simmer for another 5 minutes.

 - If the soup is too thick after it simmers, add a little more coconut milk until desired consistency is reached.
 Be sure to season more if needed as well.